Summary

-I am currently a SSRHC postdoctoral researcher and lecturer at the University of Victoria.
-My research is at the intersection of applied linguistics, SLA, and the speech sciences.
+I am currently an Assistant Professor of Spanish and Linguistics at Florida State University.
+I have a PhD in Hispanic Linguistics from the University of Toronto.
+My research is at the intersection of second language acquisition, psycholinguistics, applied linguistics, and the speech sciences.

 My research interests include: